Unheard facts about the infamous Dharavi Slums

 The beginning of Dharavi

 Dharavi was a fishermen’s island in the 18th century.
 When the marsh was filled, fishing ceased, and Dharavi gradually turned into the massive metropolitan expanse that it is presently.
 By the late 1800s, potters from Saurashtra had moved and established their colony (Kumbharwada), as had leather tanners from Tamilnadu.
 Uttar Pradesh artisans and embroidery workers pioneered the ready-made clothing sector.
 As a result, Mumbai, the country’s commercial hub with endless employment opportunities, drew individuals from all across the country, regardless of region, class, or gender.
+These unique roots remain part of the facts about Dharavi slum.

 A city within a sprawling city

 Dharavi is the second-largest slum in Asia and the largest in India.
 Situated in the heart of Mumbai, you will find people everywhere on every square inch of the land of Dharavi.
-Statistics show that a million people live squeezed in over a 2.1 sq km area.
+Statistics show that a million people live over a 2.1 sq km area.
 Despite the cramped spaces, poor sanitation, and unsafe working conditions, it accommodates everybody and generates billions of sales.

-Dharavi is a slum dwelling with a 69% literacy rate, making it the most educated slum.
-During the past decades, Dharavi has home-grown schools and institutions that educate thousands of students in local and English languages.
-The slum accommodates schools and institutes that are relatively affordable and are not merely commercial centers of education.
+Dharavi has a 69% literacy rate, making it the most educated slum.
+Over the past decades, Dharavi has had home-grown schools and institutions that educate thousands of students in local and English languages.
+The slum accommodates schools and institutes that are relatively affordable and are not merely commercial centres of education.By knowing these facts about Dharavi, you gain insight into a community that redefines resilience and entrepreneurship amid challenges.

 The leather hub of India